alicewriteswrongs/Biodb-project/README.md

     * ERdiagram.dia
 * test.txt - some hints about using git

+##Jalview

+* jalview is what we're using to embed alignments into our 'display' page
+* have it working in a basic sense (can display a test fasta alignment)
+* it wants us to package our data in a .zip

 ##Using fastaintodb.py:

 The script is broken up into several sections.
 This script should be run (on bioed) after: